-Simple Battery Defenses
+Simple Battery Defenses in Florida

 Consent or Mutual Combat: In Florida, consenting to be touched is an understood consequence of engaging in a physical altercation.
 When the defendant is not the aggressor and both parties are at fault, “mutual combat” can be used as a recognized battery defense.

 Alibi: An alibi is a claim or piece of evidence that shows the defendant was not present at the scene where the alleged crime had taken place.
 This defense can be used as evidence that the crime did not occur, or was committed by someone other than the alleged suspect.

 Self-Defense: An affirmative defense used to mitigate or avoid legal consequences of an otherwise unlawful use of force.
 A self-defense claim recognizes the commission of a violent act, but excuses the act on the grounds that it was reasonably necessary to prevent imminent death or great bodily harm to themselves.
 When a person is legally present and fearful of their life, Florida’s “Stand Your Ground” law provides legal immunity to those who use deadly force to defend themselves.

 Free Simple Battery Criminal Defense Strategy Session in South Florida

 We handle simple battery cases of all types.
 We know how to protect your rights and provide you with a personalized and aggressive defense to your specific charges.